Africablockchainforum/afaledger/README.md

 Merkle Tree

 The Merkle tree, also known as a binary hash tree, is a data structure that is used to store hashes of the individual data in large datasets in a way to make the verification of the dataset efficient.
 It is an anti-tamper mechanism to ensure that the large dataset has not been changed.
-The word 'tree' is used to refer to a branching data structure in computer science, as seen in the image below.
-According to Andreas M. Antonopoulos, in the Bitcoin protocol,

 "Merkle trees are used to summarize all the transactions in a block, producing an overall digital fingerprint of the entire set of transactions, providing a very efficient process to verify whether a transaction is included in a block."

 Development process